paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 Functional data often present a common shape, but with variation in amplitude and phase across curves. <br/>
 The goal of this project is to synchronize data through curve registration in a Bayesian framework. <br/>
-We propose a hierarchical model whose job is to model the amplitude of features and find a warping function that synchronizes all curves.
+We propose a hierarchical model whose job is to account the amplitude variability of the features and to find a warping function that synchronizes all curves.

 ## Dataset